blocklistproject/Lists/CONTRIBUTING.md

 1. Fork the repo and create your branch from master.

+2. Ensure that you have not modified any files inside the `alt-version` folder.
+Automatic scripts will update those files for you.

-2. Issue that pull request!
+3. Issue that pull request!

 Any contributions you make will be under the Unlincense License